gpufit/Gpufit/docs/customization.rst

             break;
         }

-For the calculation of the Hessian.
+  4c.
+For the calculation of the Hessian:

     .. code-block:: cuda